carlmontanari/scrapli/README.md

 , which you can read about [here](#using-scrape-directly) or you can use the `GenericDriver` which which you can read about [here](#using-the-genericdriver).
 In general you should probably use the `GenericDriver` and not mess about using `Scrape` directly.

+Note: if you are using async you *must* set the transport to `asyncssh` -- this is the only async transport supported at this time!

 ## Basic Driver Arguments